Carbon fibers: Synthesis

 Each carbon filament is produced from a polymer such as polyacrylonitrile (PAN), rayon, or petroleum pitch.
 All these polymers are known as a precursor.
 For synthetic polymers such as PAN or rayon, the precursor is first spun into filament yarns, using chemical and mechanical processes to initially align the polymer molecules in a way to enhance the final physical properties of the completed carbon fiber.
 Precursor compositions and mechanical processes used during spinning filament yarns may vary among manufacturers.
 After drawing or spinning, the polymer filament yarns are then heated to drive off non-carbon atoms (carbonization), producing the final carbon fiber.
 The carbon fibers filament yarns may be further treated to improve handling qualities, then wound on to bobbins.

 A common method of manufacture involves heating the spun PAN filaments to approximately 300 °C in air, which breaks many of the hydrogen bonds and oxidizes the material.
+During this process, fibers tend to shrink.
+The resulting chemical composition and mechanical properties of the fiber are dependent on the time and temperature of the process, as well as on the tension applied to the fiber during oxidation.
 The oxidized PAN is then placed into a furnace having an inert atmosphere of a gas such as argon, and heated to approximately 2000 °C, which induces graphitization of the material, changing the molecular bond structure.
 When heated in the correct conditions, these chains bond side-to-side (ladder polymers), forming narrow graphene sheets which eventually merge to form a single, columnar filament.
 The result is usually 93–95% carbon.
 Lower-quality fiber can be manufactured using pitch or rayon as the precursor instead of PAN.
 The carbon can become further enhanced, as high modulus, or high strength carbon, by heat treatment processes.
 Carbon heated in the range of 1500–2000 °C (carbonization) exhibits the highest tensile strength (5,650 MPa, or 820,000 psi), while carbon fiber heated from 2500 to 3000 °C (graphitizing) exhibits a higher modulus of elasticity (531 GPa, or 77,000,000 psi).